Fundamental Data On REITs In COVID-19 Environment

 Since hotels and retail are such a minor part of REITs as measured by VNQ which is market cap weighted, the overall impact to REITs is not all that bad.
 The heavyweights of data centers, towers and apartments all look quite strong.

 Perhaps May and June will be a bit rougher than April, but they would have to be substantially rougher for the FFO hit on 2020 to get anywhere near 29%.
 Further, much of the uncollected rent is still contractually owed and simply deferred.
 A significant portion will be collected.
-Further still, much of the revenue hit is temporary.
-I don’t have a crystal ball to know whether the damaged economy will last 6 months or 2 years, but in the long run the economy will spring back to normal.
+Further, still, much of the revenue hit is temporary.
+I don't have a crystal ball to know whether the damaged economy will last 6 months or 2 years, but in the long run, the economy will spring back to normal.

 Overall, it is quite clear that REITs were oversold.
 The fundamental setback is quite small relative to the market price impact.
-We believe this makes REITs opportunistic and there are many ways to invest in the sector.
-One can buy the VNQ for a broad based exposure and this would allow one to capture some of the mispricing that has been created.
+We believe this makes REITs opportunistic, and there are many ways to invest in the sector.
+One can buy the VNQ for a broad-based exposure, and this would allow one to capture some of the mispricing that has been created.
 My preferred approach is to buy individual REITs hand selected for a combination of strong fundamental outlook and attractive valuation.
-At Retirement Income Solutions our obsession is crafting balanced portfolios of REITs with an aim to grow dividend income over time.
+At Retirement Income Solutions, our obsession is crafting balanced portfolios of REITs with an aim to grow dividend income over time.

 For a full toolkit on building a growing stream of dividend income, please consider joining Retirement Income Solutions.
 As a member you will get: